- Important Dates of JEE ADVANCED 2019

 Candidates who qualified in the JEE Main examination, are eligible to apply for the JEE Advanced 2019.
 Before going to apply you need to check the eligibility criteria given below.

-- Open category such has OC (or) OB candidates, whose date of birth is on (or) after 1st Oct.
+- An open category such has OC (or) OB candidates, whose date of birth is on (or) after 1st Oct.
 1993, are

 - For the reserve category candidates such has SC (or) ST and Disabilities have been exempted by 5 years.